Qqwy/elixir-specify/README.md

 - JSON and YML files provider.
 - Watching for updates and call a configurable handler function when configuration has changed.
 - Nested configs?

+## Attribution

+I want to thank Chris Keathley for his interesting library [Vapor](https://github.com/keathley/vapor) which served in part as inspiration for Confy.